Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Measurements with the observables and

-We draw attention to the fact that the $\sqrt{s+1}$ part in Eq.~(\ref{definition-Pegg-Barnett-basis-vector-0}) has been integrated into a factor $1/2^{L}$ in the right-hand side of Eq.~(\ref{phi-m-QFT-0}) because of $s+1=2^{L}$.
+We draw attention to the fact that the $\sqrt{s+1}$ part in Eq.~(\ref{definition-Pegg-Barnett-basis-vector-0}) has been integrated into a factor $1/d$ in the right-hand side of Eq.~(\ref{phi-m-QFT-0}) because $s+1=d$.
 The right-hand side of Eq.~(\ref{phi-m-QFT-0}) has sharp peaks around $z=0$.
-Thus, if we observe the right-hand side of Eq.~(\ref{phi-m-QFT-0}), we obtain $|y\rangle$ with a probability of almost unity where $y$ is the nearest integer of $\{-m-[2^{L}/(2\pi)]\phi_{0}\}$.
+Thus, if we observe the right-hand side of Eq.~(\ref{phi-m-QFT-0}), we obtain $|y\rangle$ with a probability of almost unity where $y$ is the nearest integer of $\{-m-[d/(2\pi)]\phi_{0}\}$.
+Hence, if we put $\phi_{0}=0$, $y=m$ holds.
+Therefore, the QFT maps each $|\phi_{m}\rangle_{s}$ into a computational basis vector $|m\rangle$ for $m=0,1,...,d-1$.
+This implies that we can identify $|\phi_{m}\rangle_{s}$ with ease.